 The Electronic Entertainment Expo, better known as E3 has come to a conclusion and what an event it was.
-Full of game reveals, gameplay and a peak at the future of the industry, this particular event had quite a bit to showcase.
-We’re going to break down some highlights of the expo, showcase our favorite moments and talk about what streaming gaming can mean for the industry and the consumer.
+Full of game reveals, gameplay and a peek at the future of the industry, this particular event had quite a bit to showcase.
+We’re going to break down some highlights of the expo, showcase our favourite moments and talk about what streaming gaming can mean for the industry and the consumer.

 There was so much to digest at this year’s expo that it’s hard to pinpoint the very best.
 But we’ve narrowed down a list of highlights just for you.

 After being announced six years ago, consumers got their first real look at a trailer for Cyberpunk 2077, a game that I’m personally extremely excited for.
 This game comes from CD Project Red, the developer behind The Witcher 3.
 They promise no microtransactions, free DLC, no DRM and an RPG game that will live up to their reputable standards.
 Witcher 3 was an excellent game that set the bar for me, so I have high hopes for this dystopian cyberpunk game.
 No release date yet, but here’s hoping the marketing campaign has started and we’ll be getting some gameplay in the months to come.
 Press got to witness around an hour of gameplay footage behind closed doors (and I’m extremely jealous of them) and from what they’ve reported, this game sounds great and sets itself apart from The Witcher.
-It’s a first person game and you can navigate an open world, Blade Runner inspired city at your leisure, including walking and driving.
+It’s a first-person game and you can navigate an open world, Blade Runner inspired city at your leisure, including walking and driving.
 You play as V (the letter) who is a customizable character and either a male or female, depending on your preference.
-It’s also heavy in it’s table top game basis, with stats and skills playing an integral role, with leveling up playing a key role.
-There are no classes, instead players level up their preferred class through playing the game.
+It’s also heavy in its tabletop game basis, with stats and skills playing an integral role, with levelling up playing a key role.
+There are no classes, instead, players level up their preferred class through playing the game.
 No need to level up hacking if you’re not going to do it-it’ll level up the more you use that specific skill.
 Since V is a cyberpunk, he/she can be upgraded mechanically by using augmentations and implants to aid in combat and exploration.
-Choice bears consequence and V can go about his or her way to finish the quest, which may effect stories down the line.
+Choice bears consequence and V can go about his or her way to finishing the quest, which may affect stories down the line.
 Basically, if this game ends up being Witcher in tone (read, layered and very mature) with gameplay not unlike Deus Ex, then we have a winner here.

 Ubisoft pulled the curtain back on their latest Assassin’s Creed game too.
 Created by a different team than last year’s Origins, Odyssey brings the action to 431 BC in Ancient Greece.
 This is well before the Origin of the Brotherhood took place, meaning there are no Assassins or Templars in this game.
-Instead, players get a true open world RPG to play around with as the descendant of King Leonidas himself.
+Instead, players get a true open-world RPG to play around with as the descendant of King Leonidas himself.
 It’s unclear if the gameplay experience changes if you chose Alexios or Kassandra, but it’s a nice change to have the option to commit to a character for the whole game.
 The game is clearly using assets from Origins, but the game world is set to be even bigger than Ptolemaic Egypt and be even more of an RPG, down to the new dialogue tree which allows characters to flirt, lie and deceive within their conversations.
-The game also brings back naval combat in full and introduces massive battles, where hundreds of Greeks fight each other in the battlefield as this game takes place during the Peloponessian War.
+The game also brings back naval combat in full and introduces massive battles, where hundreds of Greeks fight each other in the battlefield as this game takes place during the Peloponnesian War.
 Naval combat also returns and the game seems to be embracing the systems and mechanics of a traditional RPG.
-Sure, there’s no assassins and no clear connection to the franchise, but as a fan I’m still very excited.
+Sure, there’s no assassins and no clear connection to the franchise, but as a fan, I’m still very excited.

 NEWS, REVEALS AND MORE

 There was a ton to showcase at this year’s E3.
 The first day saw an expo from EA Games, who showcased their portfolio under the banner “EA Play”.
 The developer has a lot to prove right now, after the misfire that was Star Wars: Battlefront II last November.
 They promised to do better in the future and revealed that a Clone Wars era DLC season will be releasing in the near future.
-This update will include General Grevious and Anakin Skywalker among more and feature new modes, including a “battle royale” styled mode on the biggest map in the game’s history.
-Respawn Games futher teased a new Star Wars game, which will be a single player title called Fallen Jedi Order.
+This update will include General Grievous and Anakin Skywalker among more and feature new modes, including a “battle royale” styled mode on the biggest map in the game’s history.
+Respawn Games further teased a new Star Wars game, which will be a single-player title called Fallen Jedi Order.
 This game will let you play as a Jedi Padawan during the Dark Times, which is the period between Episodes III and IV.
 Here’s hoping you get to play as young Kanan from Rebels.

 But EA’s big moment came when they showcased Anthem.
-From developer Bioware, who have worked on the Mass Effect series comes a new game that promises to be like their old RPGs mixed in with the online community/shared world friendly gameplay that Destiny made so popular.
+From developer Bioware, who has worked on the Mass Effect series comes a new game that promises to be like their old RPGs mixed in with the online community/shared world friendly gameplay that Destiny made so popular.
 Shared World seems to be a popular trend right now, so it’ll be interesting to see how Anthem competes.

 The big shooters for Xbox got revealed, with Gears of War 5 getting a reveal and 343 Industries pulling the curtain back on Halo Infinite, which is essentially Halo 6 as the series shifts the focus back to the Master Chief’s arc after the events of Halo 5: Guardians.

 Devil May Cry 5 also got revealed.
 It was great to see Capcom just casually ignore Ninja Theory’s DMC: Devil May Cry reboot and cut straight back to their original arc, with the return of original Dante and Nero.
-Both characters have since aged a bit, but that snarky attitude and flashy combat system is still kicking.
+Both characters have since aged a bit, but that snarky attitude and flashy combat system are still kicking.

-Fallout: 76 was revealed to be an online only game set in West Virginia not long after the “Fallout” has settled.
+Fallout: 76 was revealed to be an online-only game set in West Virginia not long after the “Fallout” has settled.
 You can play with friends or alone, but you must be online to interact with the world, which sees you raiding nuclear asylums, base building and exploring the wasteland.
 While Bethesda was there to promote Fallout 76, they also showcased Rage 2, which looks bigger, better and more chaotic than it’s predecessor.
 Think Mad Max meets Borderlands and Twisted Metal.
 The gameplay looks fast and frenetic.
-Starfield and The Elder Scrolls VI were also teased with a super brief, one shot teaser each telling us nothing other than these games are happening.
+Starfield and The Elder Scrolls VI were also teased with a super brief, one-shot teaser each telling us nothing other than these games are happening.

-Beyond Good and Evil 2 was given a cinematic trailer and it was revealed that Joseph Gordon-Levitt’s hitRecord will be playing a role in shaping the game.
+Beyond Good and Evil 2 was given a cinematic trailer and it was revealed that Joseph Gordon-Levitt’s HitRecord will be playing a role in shaping the game.
 Forza Horizon 4 was also announced and showcased a demo, which illustrated dynamic seasons in it’s U.K. setting.
-So when you’re racing around, you can expect lakes to freeze over as the seasons shift.
+So when you’re racing around, you can expect lakes to freeze over as the season’s shift.